FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Nutirents_Different_Ethnicitites.html %}

-Looking into the Data we can make already a few interesting observations.
+Looking into the Data we can already make a few interesting observations.
 First off, we see that there is a strong correlation in multiple groups in regard to fibre, protein, alcohol and sugar consumption, and addionally divergence in regard to the nutrient diversity.
+We can conjoin this information with a further analysis in regard towards Median Household income, and the amount of inhabitants with the highest degree being a secondary school degree (Level 2) or an academic degree (Level 4+).
+Especially the high distinctivness between the latter two in regard to carbohydrate and sugar consumption, the nutrient diversity and alcohol consumption. *Intelligentsia bibent, as my latin teach would say*.
+An addional interesting observation is the high correlation between Fibre and Alcohol and area wealth.

 {% include Correlation_Nutirents_Income_Eductation_Ethnicitites.html %}

-Addional insights can be won when looking into an areas alcohol consumption in relation to its inhabitans wealth and ethnic make up.
+Combining the former observations, in the next step we will look into an areas alcohol consumption in relation to its inhabitans wealth and ethnic make up.
 A relationship that, not to spoil, but rather to cock Chekov's gun, can be observed in multiple models we used in analysis.

 {% include 3D_Plot_White_Median_Income_Alcohol.html %}

 Interesting, especially in this context is that, if we divide the data up into the consumption of specific types of products consumed in an area, thus into Wine, Beer and Spirits.
-We can see the summit line previously observed only to re-occur in regard to Wine consumption, while the pattern is nearly inverted for consumption of Spirits and gets roughed up for the consumption of Beer.
+We can see the summit line previously observed only to re-occur in regard to Wine consumption, while the pattern is nearly inverted for consumption of Spirits.

 {% include 3D_Multi_Plot_Spirits_Wine.html %}